Illicit Networks · Conflict Analysis · Governance Research

 Violence Prevention Laboratory · Purdue University

-Codebook development and classification across 2,000+ case documents.
-Contributed to peer-reviewed publications and policy advocacy on violent crime indicators.
+Codebook development across 2,000+ case documents.
+Contributed to peer-reviewed publications on violent crime indicators.

 Capabilities